-Description Number of logical record channels in the given configuration.
+Description Number of logical record channels in the given configuration, including the SLSM recorders.
 The partition of the disk storage between these channels, and the advanced audio settings are automatically adapted to the number of record channels.
-V!
-Values The number of supported channels depends on the chassis, and the mode: On XT3 6U: 0-12 (Spotbox), 1-8 (LSM) On XT3 4U: 0-7 (Spotbox), 1-7 (LSM) See section "About Supported Configurations" on page 48 for more information on number of record channels and on supported configurations.
+Values The number of supported channels depends on the chassis, and the mode: On XT3 6U: 0-12 (Spotbox), 1-10 (LSM) On XT3 4U: 0-7 (Spotbox), 1-7 (LSM) See section "About Supported Configurations" on page 48 for more information on number of record channels and on supported configurations.